mauiep/Philosophers/README.md

 * No messages should be mixed with another message.
 * There should be no more than 10 milliseconds between a philosopher's death and the message announcing their death.
 * The philosophers must not die.
+* The program must be written in C and must not have any data races or leaks.

 ## How to Run